 Dry eye is more common as you get older, mainly because you produce fewer tears.
 Women are especially vulnerable due to the hormonal changes of menopause.
 Other culprits: Diseases such as diabetes, rheumatoid arthritis and lupus, and medicines, including blood pressure medications, sleeping pills, antihistamines, the birth control pill and some antidepressants.
-Dry eyes aren't serious, but they're a nuisance.
+Dry eye usually isn't serious, but can be a nuisance.

 Computer Tips to Prevent Dry Eyes

-Whether you work on a computer or surf the web nightly, you're familiar with computer vision syndrome: sore, tired, burning, itchy, watery or dry eyes; sensitivity to light; or trouble focusing as you look from the screen to a paper document.
+Whether you work on a computer all day or surf the web nightly, you may be familiar with computer vision syndromesore, tired, burning, itchy, watery or dry eyes; sensitivity to light; or trouble focusing as you look from the screen to a paper document.
 To soothe eyes, the American Optometric Association (AOA) offers these tips:

 - Get rid of glare and shadows.
 Use shades or blinds to control light levels if you sit near a window.
 Or buy a computer anti-glare filter for your screen—it'll minimize glare from lights.

 - Clean your screen.
 Dust and dirt up the squint factor.

 - Adjust character colors.
 Generally dark letters on a light background are easier to read than light letters on dark.